 - The presentation layer sends requests to the business logic tier.

-- The latter evaluates these requests and communicates with the persistence tier to retrieve the necessary data.
+- The business logic tier communicates with the persistence tier, which includes the database layer, to retrieve the necessary data.

-- The business layer routes the data to the presentation layer.
+- The business logic tier processes and sends the data to the presentation layer.

 - The presentation layer delivers the data to the user via a web browser.

 At this point, you should already have a clear picture of the whole technology layout.
-Time to figure out how to choose the architecture for your web application.
+Time to figure out how to choose the architecture for your SaaS MVP.

 Server-side rendered application (traditional)